-This construction provides a direct analogy to adaptation-safe subgame solving \citep{ge2024adaptationsafety}.
-There, a blueprint strategy is refined in a subgame provided the refined strategy’s exploitability does not exceed the blueprint’s.
-Here, the LLM’s fallback $r_s$ plays the role of the blueprint; the mixture $\pi$ is the refinement; and the risk cap ensures that the expected risk of the refinement never exceeds that of $r_s$.
-The two-branch view supplies the same interpretive benefit: it clarifies when refinement pays (benign or acceptable-risk contexts) and when to default (potentially malicious or over-cap contexts).
-Note that the pseudo codes for our algorithm is depicted above.
+This construction is a decoding-time analogue of adaptation-safe subgame solving~\citep{ge2024adaptationsafety}: there, a blueprint strategy is refined provided the refinement's exploitability does not exceed the blueprint's.
+Here the fallback $r_s$ plays the role of the blueprint, the mixture $\pi$ is the refinement, and the budget $T$ caps the refinement's expected extra risk relative to $r_s$ (hard-capped in \cref{eq:hardcap}).
+The two design choices above, fallback-relative margins and an aggregate rather than per-candidate constraint, are exactly the translation of ``bound the refined strategy's exploitability'': exploitability is a property of the mixed strategy as a whole, measured relative to the blueprint, not of each pure action in isolation.